webmad0319/react-login/README.md

 Don't forget to:

-1) Install dependecies both in server and front via `npm install`
+1) Install dependencies both in server and front via `npm install`
 2) Then run the server and the front!
 3) In the server section add a file called `.env` with these environment variables: